spraakbanken/sparv-pipeline/docs/developers-guide/general-concepts.md

 of lowercase ASCII letters and underscores.
 The token span annotation produced by the `segment` module for example is called `segment.token`.
 The name of an attribute annotation follows the same rules, except that it is prefixed with the name of the span annotation that it is adding attributes to, and a colon.
-So the part-of-speech annotation produced by the `stanza` module is called `segment.token:stanza.pos` because it add part-of-speech attributes to the `segment.token` span annotation.
+So the part-of-speech annotation produced by the `stanza` module is called `segment.token:stanza.pos` because it adds part-of-speech attributes to the `segment.token` span annotation.

 ## Dependencies